Human Resources

 TAMRON pursues a number of initiatives aimed at promoting harmony between work and home life.

 Day-care times cover an extra hour on each side of working times, with extensions also available.
-Day-care for sick children is also supported.
 Due to the opening of the in-house day-care center, the number of employees awaiting vacancies at local day-care centers has decreased, allowing employees to return from childcare leave earlier.
 One hundred percent of female TAMRON employees in Japan who have had a child have made use of leave before and after childbirth and the parental leave systems and subsequently returned to work.
-Employees can make use of the reduced working hours scheme until up to the end of April when their child is in the fourth year of elementary school.
+Employees can make use of the reduced working hours scheme until up to the end of April when their child graduates from elementary school at the longest.

 Through these initiatives, TAMRON has met the standards set forth in the Act on Advancement of Measures to Support Raising Next-generation Children, and had also been awarded the “Kurumin Mark,” which is given to companies that promote a childcare-friendly workplace.
 TAMRON has also been certified as a "Platinum +" company practicing diverse work styles as part of the Saitama Womenomics Project being promoted in Saitama Prefecture, where our head office is located.